zmek/patientflow/README.md

 - You work with time series data: `patientflow` works with snapshots of a hospital visit summarising what is in the patient record up to that point in time.
 It would need modification to accept time series data formats.
 - You want to predict clinical outcomes: the approach is designed for the management of hospital sites, not the management of patient care.

-## Mathematical assumptions underlying the conversion from individual to cohort predictions:
+## Mathematical assumptions underlying the conversion from individual to group predictions:

 - Independence of patient requirements: The package assumes that individual patient requirements (eg for admission) are conditionally independent.
 - Bernoulli outcome model: Each patient outcome is modeled as a Bernoulli trial with its own probability, and the package computes a probability distribution for the sum of these independent trials.